 The tax laws distinguish between a business and a hobby that earns or loses money.
 The CRA defines a business as "any activity that you do for profit," and any profit from your hobby is considered business income (Ward, 2017).
 In addition, the self-employed must pay estimated income taxes in quarterly installments based on expected income depending on your earnings.
-According to the CRA, quarterly income tax installments are required if your net tax owing will be above the threshold for your province or territory and/or if your net tax owing in previous years was above the threshold for your province or territory.
+According to the CRA, quarterly income tax installments are required if your net tax owing will be above the threshold for your province or territory and/or if your province or territory.